 ISBN: 978-0-50-023966-7

 With an essay by Hans Irrek and published by Laffanour Galerie DOWNTOWN, Paris 2015.
-Hardcover 80 pages 26.5 x 36 cm ISBN 978-2-9520349-4-4 (available at the gallery)
+Hardcover 80 pages 26.5 x 36 cm ISBN 978-2-9520349-4-4 (available at the gallery) Website

 About the author: Hans Irrek is a German essayist and curator; he studied art history, aesthetics and philosophy.
 His publications on photography and art and design classics include essays on Andreas Gursky, Axel Hütte, Mikael Olsson, Isamu Noguchi, and Oscar Niemeyer.
 He is a member of the advisory board of the Photo Book Museum, Germany